Quafadas/millSite/site/docs/index.md

     ├── docs/
     │   └── index.md
 ```
-with which, it shoudl be possible to run
+with which, it shoudl be possible to run in the terminal.

 ```console
 $ mill -w site.serve
 ```
-Changes to index.md should be reflected in the browser.
-Mill emits an refresh event via ServerSentEvents which laika is (by default in this plugin) configured to listen for.
+Changes to index.md should be reloaded-on-change in the browser.
+Laika will process the markdown and unidoc will generate API docs for `foo` module, and then mill emits a refresh event to the browser.

-### Website Dev
-Abbreviated task heirachy.

-// TODO plugin diagram

-## Motivation